-A human brain is the most complex and mysterious object in the world which to date puts professionals into a fix.
-To explore and understand an individuals behaviour, building a research career in Psychology is one of the most suitable routes.
+The human brain is the most complex and mysterious object in the world which to date puts professionals into a fix.
+To explore and understand an individual’s behaviour, building a research career in Psychology is one of the most suitable routes.
 Apart from identifying the intricacies of the human brain, Psychology, as a discipline, provides an opportunity for researchers to test how people seem to think, speak or act.
 While the undergraduate and graduate courses in this domain deal with the scientific study of the human mind, in the context of behaviour, feeling, attitude and reaction, a research degree in psychology delves deeper into the aspects pertaining to personality and social operation.
 Through this blog, we will provide you with an in-depth understanding of PhD in Psychology and related details.

 This Blog Includes:

-A PhD in Psychology is a doctoral-level program that provides rigorous training in research for the individuals who want to pursue a career as an academician or the ones who want to practice as a clinical psychologist.
+A PhD in Psychology is a doctoral-level program that provides rigorous training in research for individuals who want to pursue a career as an academician or the ones who want to practice as a clinical psychologist.
 The course covers various aspects of psychology such as cognition, perception, neuroscience, behaviour, etc. This program typically runs for a period of 4 years for full-time and 7-8 years for a part-time course.
 While in the initial years, the students undergo theoretical training, the course comes to an end with a dissertation project and thesis.
 The typical curriculum of this doctorate program in Psychology includes: